Marc Nadon

-Marc Nadon LL.L. (born September 7, 1949) is a supernumerary judge on the Federal Court of Appeal of Canada.
+Marc Nadon LL.L. (born September 7, 1949) is a retired judge of the Federal Court of Appeal of Canada.
 He has practised law in both Quebec and the United Kingdom, focusing on maritime and transportation law.
 He was also an arbitrator and former lecturer in law at the Université de Sherbrooke.
 Nadon was nominated by Prime Minister Stephen Harper to be a puisne justice of the Supreme Court of Canada in October 2013.
 Following controversy about the appointment, the federal government referred the constitutionality of the appointment to the Supreme Court of Canada.
 In their decision in Reference Re Supreme Court Act, ss 5 and 6, the Supreme Court held he did not meet the eligibility criteria provided in the Supreme Court Act.
 He therefore could not be sworn in as a judge of the Supreme Court.
 He continued to sit as a judge of the Federal Court of Appeal.

 Early life and family

 Marc Nadon was born in St-Jérôme, Québec, on September 7, 1949.
 His father played professional hockey with the American Hockey League in the 1940s as well as being a businessman.
 His mother was of Ukrainian background whose parents immigrated to Canada from Ukraine during World War I. She was a professional singer, including singing at the Château Frontenac during the big band era.
 Nadon's father spoke French and English, but his mother spoke Ukrainian and English.
 His first language was English, but his education was entirely in French-speaking educational institutions.

 As a youth, it was his dream to become a professional hockey player and he played midget hockey in his hometown.
 He later appeared with the Junior A Laval Saints.
 However, his father forced him to choose whether he would continue to pursue a career in professional hockey or instead pursue a traditional career path.
-Nadon chose his studies, though later claimed that he had turned down a draft offer from the Detroit Red Wings.
-In 2013, it was reported that while Nadon was not actually drafted by the Detroit Red Wings, he did play with the Saint-Jérôme Alouettes, a Junior A team whose midget affiliates were part of the Red Wings’ farm team network.
+Nadon chose his studies, though later stated that he had turned down a draft offer from the Detroit Red Wings.
+In 2013, it was reported that while Nadon was not actually drafted by the Detroit Red Wings, he did play with the Saint-Jérôme Alouettes, a Junior A team whose midget affiliates were part of the Red Wings' farm team network.

 Nadon studied at Collège Lionel-Groulx and obtained his diploma of collegiate studies (D.E.C.) in 1970.
 In 1973, he earned his Licentiate in Laws (LL.L.) from the Université de Sherbrooke.

 Nadon has been married for over 30 years to Margaret Buchan, a Scotswoman from the town of Peebles, Scotland.
 They have a son, Marc-André, who is also a lawyer and who practises at PFD Lawyers.